- Explore Porto's UNESCO-listed city center, followed by a gastronomy tour

 Today you'll get to discover Lisbon on a half-day tour visiting key sites and some well-kept secrets, exposing the city's unique atmosphere and authenticity.
-This will be a fun adventure as you travel around the city utilizing the yellow tram system broken up with relaxed strolls.
+This will be a fun adventure as you travel around the city using the yellow tram system broken up with relaxed strolls.
 Make sure to wear a good pair of walking shoes.

 The tour includes the following:

 - Praça do Comércio: the largest of Lisbon’s plazas

 - Baixa: the 'new city,' built after the devastating 1755 earthquake

 - Praça da Figueira: Lisbon’s traditional market square

 - Rossio: the heart of downtown Lisbon

 - Iron Lift Viewpoint: a stellar 360º view over the downtown district

 - Largo do Carmo: the setting for the democratic revolution of 1974